philc/vimium/CONTRIBUTING.md

 4. **Feels native**.
 Vimium doesn't drastically change the way Chrome looks or behaves.
 5. **Simple**.
 The core feature set isn't overwhelming.
 This principle is particularly vulnerable as we add to Vimium, so it requires our active effort to maintain this simplicity.
 6. **Code simplicity**.
 Developers find the Vimium codebase relatively simple and easy to jump into.
-This provides us an active dev community.
+   This allows more people to fix bugs and implement features.

 ### Which pull requests get merged?